tomrosso/NFL-QBR-Tracker/APWrittenResponse.md

 Describes the overall purpose of the program.

-A person would run my program to get a QB stat from a certain year to inform themselves on the productivity of the quarterback for that team during that year
+A person would run my program to get a learn about QB stats in general and be able to see QB stats from a certain year to inform themselves on the productivity of the quarterback for that team during that year

 ### 3a ii.